- OSHA Recordable Incident Rate by Industry

-A Lost Workday Incident (LWDI) takes into account the number of days of missed work, not days that involved restricted tasks.
+A Lost Workday Incident (LWDI) considers the number of days of missed work, not days that involved restricted tasks.
 The day the illness or injury occurred is not counted as a lost workday, and the total number possible for lost days due to a single incident is capped at 180.

 OSHA Defines Lost Workday

 As defined by OSHA, a “lost workday case” is a case that involves days away from work beyond the date of the onset of illness or occurrence of injury.
 It should be noted that OSHA no longer uses the term “lost workday” for recordkeeping.
 However, some employers and safety managers may find it beneficial to keep track of their LWDI.

 How to Calculate Lost Workday Incident Rate